DeveloperDavo/ts-task1/README.md

 1. Add a background color to every second row
 1. Add a button that toggles the background color
    1. Every second row, including row 2
    1. Every second row, including row 1
 1. Add a button to refresh the list

 ### Additional requirements

 - Tests are not necessary.
 - Use JS
+- Spend 3-4 hours on Tasks 1 to 4